dagmawibabi/dblogs/public/blogs/A month in Better Auth.md

 3. Typescript

    Now I have used typescript in most of my projects and at different jobs.
-But none of them are as strict as Better Auth when it comes to typesafety (I mean it does say end to endtyppe safety in the docs).
+But none of them are as strict as Better Auth when it comes to typesafety (I mean it does say end to end type safety in the docs).
 So that led me to dig so deep into typescipt and learn so much more than I had previously did and the more I learn and use it the more I love it and now I don’t see myself building anything else without it.

    There was this one instant during the first week where I made a PR that had `var` and `any` and Beka looked at me so hard I thought I was gonna get fired lol.
 I was so caught up with the main task I went to the quickest solution.
 Never again has that happened since.